Composite Decks In Richmond Hill

 Composite is usually the better call when the homeowner wants lower maintenance, cleaner sightlines, and a finish that still looks controlled after a few freeze-thaw cycles and wet seasons.

-What Still Changes The Layout
+What Still Changes The Layout In Richmond Hill

 Poolside work, glass railing, and custom stairs always add detail time.
 That is normal on these jobs.

 Composite does not remove the hard part of the job.
-Door height, stair geometry, guard layout, and drainage still decide whether the deck feels right every time you step onto it.
+On Richmond Hill yards, grading, pools, and raised rear entries still decide whether the deck feels right every time you step onto it.

 Where Composite Jobs Go Wrong